matwilso/matwilso.github.io/_drafts/sim2real.md

 >On learned physics simulators and the future of sim2real robot learning.
 >[slides version] [video version]
->(link to Future of Robot Learning Series index post)

 <img width="400" src="/assets/sim2real/draft_opening_figure.jpg" style="display: block; margin-left: auto; margin-right: auto;"/>
 <!-- TODO: (could also just be a traditional simulator diagram here.  begging to be simplified. just like a traditional cv pipeline.)-->